 Weikert helped transform the Falcon defense into one of the top units in the conference last season, improving in scoring, rushing, passing and total defense.
-He has worked with standouts like linebacker Austin Niklas, who led the team in tackles with 128, which was second in the conference.
-He also had 8.0 tackles for loss
+He has worked with standouts like linebacker Austin Niklas, who led the team in tackles with 128 in 2011, which was second in the conference.
+He also had 8.0 tackles for loss.

-Weikert's first year at Air Force saw the development of John Rabold as one of the top defensive players in the conference.
+He also oversaw the development of John Rabold as one of the top defensive players in the conference in 2007.
 Rabold was a first-team all-conference honoree, recording 74 total tackles and a team-best 17.5 tackles for loss.
 Rabold also had 5.5 quarterback sacks and led the conference with four fumble recoveries in addition to three forced fumbles.

 Weikert also helped develop an undersized Hunter Altman into one of the defense’s big-play weapons.
 Altman was third on the team in tackles with 88 and had 8.0 tackles for loss and 3.0 quarterback sacks and was named honorable mention all-conference in 2008.
 In 2009, Air Force had one of its best defenses in school history.
 The defense led the conference and ranked fifth nationally in pass defense with a 154.3 mark.
 The unit was second in the MWC and 11th in the nation in total defense, allowing just 288.3 yards per game.
 The team was second in the MWC and 10th nationally in scoring defense with a 15.7 norm, which is the best mark in school history since 1998.
 The defense also scored five touchdowns in 2009.